-After the initial start-up sequence, the control will enter Priming Mode and display a Priming Mode screen.
-Only pump icons appear on the priming mode screen.
+Regardless of whether the priming mode ends automatically or you manually exit the priming mode, the system will automatically return to normal heating and filtering at the end of the priming mode.
 During the priming mode, the heater is disabled to allow the priming process to be completed without the possibility of energizing the heater under low-flow or no-flow conditions.
-Nothing comes on automatically, but the pump(s) can be energized by selecting the "Jet" buttons.
-If the spa has a Circ Pump, it can be turned on and off by pressing the "Circ" button during Priming Mode.
+Nothing comes on automatically, but the pump(s) can be energized by pushing the "Jet" buttons.
+If the spa has a 24 hour Circ Pump, it can be activated by pressing the "Light" button during Priming Mode.